SAP/ai-sdk-js/packages/foundation-models/README.md

 ### Usage of Azure OpenAI Embedding Client

 Use the `AzureOpenAiEmbeddingClient` to send embedding requests to an OpenAI model deployed in SAP generative AI hub.
-You can pass the model name as a parameter to the client, the sdk will implicitly fetch the deployment ID for the model from the AI Core service and use it to send the request.
+You can pass the model name as a parameter to the client, the SDK will implicitly fetch the deployment ID for the model from the AI Core service and use it to send the request.

-The deployment information which includes deployment ID and properties like model name and model version is also cached by default for 5 mins so that performance is not impacted by fetching the deployment information for every request.
+By default, the SDK caches the deployment information, which includes the deployment ID and properties such as the model name and model version, for 5 minutes to prevent performance impact from fetching the deployment information for every request.

 ```TS
 import { AzureOpenAiEmbeddingClient } from '@sap-ai-sdk/foundation-models';